Soka Gakkai International

 After reporting my acceptance to SUA to Mr. Ikeda, my mom and I were invited to attend the Soka Gakkai headquarters leaders meeting the following day.
 During that meeting, Mr. Ikeda spoke about SUA and mentioned that some of the incoming freshmen were in the room.
 To my surprise, he then called out my name several times, referring to me as "Junko of Tohoku."

 When I realized he was speaking to me, I stood up.
 Mr. Ikeda praised me for working hard to get accepted to SUA, all the way from Tohoku.
-In my heart, I felt as though he were speaking through me to all the members of Tohoku.
+In my heart, I felt as though he were speaking through me to all the members of Tohoku. related article Learning to Listen from the Heart by Izumi Nakano Izumi Nakano, nursing care manager from Iwaki City, Fukushima Prefecture, describes her challenges since March 11, 2011, and how her compassion for her patients has deepened.

 As I recalled this prime point eight years later, I realized that, regardless of how incapable I felt, I indeed had a mission.
 With this determination, I began searching for a job that would enable me to fulfill my potential as an SUA graduate and become a global citizen committed to living a contributive life.